mdclegacyI0/module-three-study-guide/01-npm-for-react.md

 ## Exporting JSON

-- Why isn't there an export statement anywhere?
+- Why isn't there an export statement anywhere? because it exports data by default. thats its whole purpose.

 ```json
 [